JimHokanson/blog/blog/2024/2024_05__sas_reader_matlab/readme.md

 # Final Thoughts #

 It is nice to now have this code working in MATLAB.
 Parsing CSV files can have its own pains, particularly for large files.
 Looking back it is not clear whether or not asking the DCC for CSV files would have been the better approach.
-It may have been as even with the SAS files the first thing I did was divide it up into chunks, by subject ID, and store those using MATLAB's MAT format.
+It may have been as even with the SAS files the first thing I did was divide it up into chunks, by subject ID, and store those using MATLAB’s MAT format.
+I could have done the same with huge CSV files.
+I'll note most of the work on this project was done on nights (mostly, while "watching" TV with my wife) and weekends, for fun, as it would be hard to justify working on this during normal work hours.

 I am a bit disappointed with myself for not more fully documenting the file format and updating the online documentation.
 I had also envisioned myself doing a quick scan of the more commonly used libraries out there which currently have bugs and providing some feedback on how to fix their code.
 At this point though I need to move on, especially as my job rewards my code development efforts somewhere between the amounts of 0 and not-at-all.
-For reference, largely to myself, these coding efforts were largely conducted after work hours (which for me lately has also been work hours) and took probably about 60 - 80 hours (very rough guess) to implement over the course of 4 months.
+For reference, largely to myself, these coding efforts took probably about 60 - 80 hours (very rough guess) to implement over the course of 4 months.

 # Appendix: Stepping Through Code #

 IntelliJ IDEA turned out to be quite useful for stepping through Parso code to understand it.
 In particular, IDEA supports debugging libraries that are not a part of your local code.
-I took photos [in the blog repo](https://github.com/JimHokanson/blog/tree/master/blog/2024/2024_05__sas_reader_matlab) on how this was setup.
+In particular Parso is distributed via [Maven](https://en.wikipedia.org/wiki/Apache_Maven) which I am aware of but was definitely not comfortable trying to work with.
+The big issue was how to get a Java project setup that could debug a Maven based external dependency.
+I took screenshots [in the blog repo](https://github.com/JimHokanson/blog/tree/master/blog/2024/2024_05__sas_reader_matlab) on how this was setup.
 I've also included a bare bones wrapper below.

 ```java